-Q: Should I be leery of short-term health insurance plans?
+Q. Should I be leery of short-term health insurance plans?

-A: Short-term health insurance plans can be a relatively inexpensive option for individuals who need temporary coverage.
+A. Short-term health insurance plans can be a relatively inexpensive option for individuals who need temporary coverage.
 And outside of the Obamacare annual open enrollment window, people without a qualifying event have very few options for purchasing new health coverage; in general, short-term insurance will be their best choice.

 Here are some factors you should definitely consider before you buy short-term health insurance:

 - The policies are not required to cover the ACA’s essential health benefits.
 They typically don’t cover routine office visits, maternity, mental health, preventative care or pre-existing conditions.
 (Some states have stricter rules on this, and do require short-term plans to cover at least several of the essential health benefits.
 Iowa is an example, and North Dakota has essential health benefit requirements for association short-term plans.)

 - Since short-term plans are not regulated by the ACA, they can still have annual and lifetime benefit maximums.